Polymer/old-docs-site/app/1.0/toolbox/localize.md

 </dom-module>
 ```

-The main app or entrypoint is also responsible for loading the `Intl` polyfill
+The main app is also responsible for loading the `Intl` polyfill
 (not shown above).

 Each element that needs to localize messages should also add the `Polymer.AppLocalizationBehavior`